 For many more though, relapse is the norm, and even daily meetings will not be enough to reliably achieve and maintain abstinence.
-One such study estimates that residential treatment helps more than twice the number of participants to remain drug or alcohol-free when followed up after 2 years.
-(1)
+One such study estimates that residential treatment helps more than twice the number of participants to remain drug or alcohol-free when followed up after two years.1

 Especially because of the holistic approach (as in treating the whole person) at Alternative to Meds Center, an inpatient setting makes it more possible to receive treatment in the most effective ways possible.
-An important fundamental of ATMC’s rehab is the investigative testing and other work that is done to discover certain biophysical underlying conditions preceding or contributing to the addiction.
+An important fundamental of Alternative to Med Center’s rehab is the investigative testing and other work that is done to discover certain biophysical underlying conditions preceding or contributing to the addiction.
 Once discovered, these are remedied using natural methods.
-This would not be possible in an outpatient treatment program
+This would not be possible in an outpatient treatment program.

 Discovering physiological deficits/imbalances and correcting these produces an almost automatic reduction in cravings and other compulsive aspects of addiction in a more direct way than even the most intense application of CBT or other effective talk therapies alone can do.
 Drugs and alcohol are destructive of natural neurochemistry.
 Some would say they completely hijack the brain.
 Others would describe drugs and other addictive substances as the devil incarnate.

 However, there is good news to be had.
 Using precursors to natural neurotransmitters and clearing out heavy metals that compromise neurochemical function and other types of physiological treatments are unmatched for contributing to regaining healthy neurotransmitter function.
 When psychological AND physiological treatments are combined, the results are extraordinarily effective.